Unikka/login-as/README.md

 This does not work for the other options yet!

-## Troubleshooting

-If you are still using the EmberJS based Neos Ui, the content module is currently not automatically extended with the new button.
-If you log in as an editor who only has permissions for the content module, you can only get back to your user by logging out and logging in again.

-We provide in the package a patch file to adjust the template of `Neos/Neos` so that you also get this button rendered.

-This patch could be installed automatically using the package `cweagans/composer-patches`.
-For more information visit [usage of composer-patches](https://github.com/cweagans/composer-patches#usage)

-You can find the patch for the EmberJS based UI in at `Patches/adjustContentModuleMarkupForLoginAs.patch`
 ## Contribution

 We'd love you to contribute to LoginAs.
 We try to make it as easy as possible.